UncertaintySampling#

 Uncertainty Sampling (US)

 This class implement various uncertainty based query strategies, i.e., the standard uncertainty measures [1], cost-sensitive ones [2], and one optimizing expected average precision [3].
+Concretely, four uncertainty score definitions are available:

 method‘least_confident’ or ‘margin’ or ‘entropy’ or ‘expected_average_precision’, default=’least_confident’